iclr-blogposts/2024/_posts/2024-05-07-double-descent-demystified.md

     - name: Empirical Evidence
     - name: Mathematical Analysis
     - name: Three Factors that Cause Divergence
+    - name: Divergence at the Interpolation Threshold
-  - name: Images and Figures
+  - name: Adversarial Data
     subsections:
-    - name: Interactive Figures
-  - name: Citations
-  - name: Footnotes
-  - name: Code Blocks
-  - name: Diagrams
+    - name: Adversarial Test Examples
-  - name: Tweets
+    - name: Adversarial Training Data
-  - name: Layouts
+  - name: Generalization in Overparameterized Linear Regression
-  - name: Other Typography?
+  - name: Intuition for Nonlinear Models

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.